Buffing vs. Polishing: What's the Difference? Skip to content

 What is buffing process

-Buffing is a finishing method that involves the application of a loose abrasive to a wheel.
-A buffing wheel with an abrasive is used by manufacturing industries for metal polishing and finishing.
+Buffing is a finishing method that involves applying a loose abrasive to a wheel.
+Manufacturing industries use buffing wheels with abrasives for metal polishing and finishing.
 A buffing disc with loose abrasives efficiently removes surface material and flaws, resulting in a smooth surface.

 What is Polishing?